colinsauze/SCW-tutorial/_episodes/02-logging-in.md

 # Exercises

-> ## Logging into Super Computing Wales
+> ## Logging into Supercomputing Wales
 > 1. In your web browser go to https://my.supercomputing.wales and login with your university username and password.
 > 2. Click on "Reset SCW Password" and choose a new password for logging into the HPC.
 Your username is displayed in the "Account summary" box on the main page.
 Its usually a/b/c/s. and your normal university login.
 > 3. Login to sunbird.swansea.ac.uk or hawklogin.cf.ac.uk using your SSH client.
 > 4. Run the `sinfo` command to see how busy things are.